-Spring is here and we are ready to get out and explore with our pets by our side.
+Spring is here and you may be ready to get out and explore with your pets by your side.
 Naturally, with the rising temperatures, the spring season prompts some necessary spring pet safety tips that every pet owner should be aware of.
 Whether you’re headed out for a long weekend or an extended spring vacation, knowing how to protect your pet is essential as part of being a responsible pet owner.
-We sat down with the Trupanion pet program team to discuss important spring pet safety tips to keep our furry friends healthy and happy, so they can enjoy everything the spring season has to offer.
+We sat down with the Trupanion pet program team to discuss important spring pet safety tips to help keep your furry friends healthy and happy, so they can enjoy everything the spring season has to offer.

 Nine necessary spring pet safety tips to know